markoravnice25/GA-Project-2-PokeDex/README.md

 ## Bugs

 * No bugs apparently present.
-The API was clean an easy to fetch data from.
+The API was clean and easy to fetch data from.
 We had our biggest issues with the Pokémon evolution feature - but we were able to solve that by creating a pokemonChain state which, if truthy, would engage evoData async function which would set the values of the evolution name and image.

 ## Future improvements